 Whether you’re an existing business making a change in pricing or a new company deciding on which pricing model to use, you’re likely facing one key question: how are the customers going to take it?

 Will they find the pricing model fair?
 Will they buy (or continue to buy)?
-Or will you face massive objections that your sales team can’t talk its way out of?
+Or will you face massive price objections that your sales team can’t talk its way out of?

-Even with such a solid value proposition, UBP can still be a challenging concept to some buyers, with objections typically breaking down into two broad categories:
+Even with a solid value proposition, UBP can still be a challenging concept to some buyers, with objections typically breaking down into two broad categories:

 Other models of pricing offer quite a lot of certainty around what costs will be.
 For example: